Events

 Harris Sisters: Beadwork and Seamstress

-Thursday, October 15th through Saturday, Octboer 17th
+Thursday, October 15th through Saturday, October 17th

-We welcome Katie Harris Murphy and Mary Murphy from Pendleton to the Wagon Box Theater for three days of demonstrations in traditional beadwork, sewing and embriodery.
+We welcome Katie Harris Murphy and Mary Harris from Pendleton to the Wagon Box Theater for three days of demonstrations in traditional beadwork, sewing and embriodery.
 Members of the Confederated Tribes of the Umatilla Indian Reservation the sisters are Nimiipuu, Cayuse, Umatilla & Karuk.
 They create traditional Regalia to preserve their tribal heritage.
-Come learn the historical and ceremonial significance of of traditional dresses while observing the expert craftsmanship preserved by these culture keepers.
+Come learn the historical and ceremonial significance of traditional dresses while observing the expert craftsmanship preserved by these culture keepers.
 In addition to demonstrating, Katie and Mary will offer special presentations three times a day.

 Great events are in the works!